aethrox/2048-neon/README.md

 ## 🐛 Bug Reports

 Found a bug?
 Please report it:
-1. Use the in-game feedback system (☰ → Share Feedback)
+1. Use the in-game feedback system (☰ → Give Feedback)
 2. Or create an issue on GitHub

 ## 🚀 Deployment